Road Map to Starting an Exceptional Athlete Team

 What to expect at a competition

 Individuals with disabilities have the capacity to achieve and to compete.
 Successful teams are those that have fun, project emotion, show excitement and demonstrate high energy throughout the routine.

 At a competition, a judge considers an Exceptional Athlete Division team’s efforts to attempt various skills and scores and rewards in the following categories:

 Coaches: Reach out to the Event Producer when registering for an event to communicate about accommodations (wheelchair ramps, turning off strobe lights, turning base down or up in music, etc.).
 Inquire if they offer the competitive Exceptional Athlete Division.

-NEW for the 2020-21 season - The USASF will offer three cheer divisions to give more athletes with varied ABILITIES the opportunity to take the floor.
+More opportunities - The USASF offers three cheer divisions to give more athletes with varied ABILITIES the opportunity to take the floor.
 Refer to the RULES SITE within your Coach profile for details.

 Let’s get started!